Beck: Early life

 After his parents separated when he was 10, Beck stayed with his mother and brother Channing in Los Angeles, where he was influenced by the city's diverse musical offerings—everything from hip hop to Latin music and his mother's art scene—all of which would later reappear in his work.
 Beck obtained his first guitar at 16 and became a street musician, often playing Lead Belly covers at Lafayette Park.
 During his teens, Beck discovered the music of Sonic Youth, Pussy Galore, and X, but remained uninterested in most music outside the folk genre until many years into his career.
 The first contemporary music that made a direct connection with Beck was hip hop, which he first heard on Grandmaster Flash records in the early 1980s.
 Growing up in a predominantly Latin district, he found himself the only white child at his school, and quickly learned how to breakdance.
 When he was 17, Beck grew fascinated after hearing a Mississippi John Hurt record at a friend's house, and spent hours in his room trying to emulate Hurt's finger-picking techniques.
 Shortly thereafter Beck explored blues and folk music further, discovering Woody Guthrie and Blind Willie Johnson.

 Feeling like "a total outcast", Beck dropped out of school after junior high.
 He later said that although he felt school was important, he felt unsafe there.
 When he applied to the new performing arts high school downtown, he was rejected.
 His brother took him to post-Beat jazz places in Echo Park and Silver Lake.
 He hung out at Los Angeles City College perusing records, books, and old sheet music in the college's library.
 He used a fake ID to sit in on classes there, and he also befriended a literature instructor and his poet wife.
-He worked at a string of menial jobs, including loading trucks and operating a leaf blower.
+He worked at a string of odd jobs, including loading trucks and operating a leaf blower.